 Digital curation involves selection and appraisal by creators and archivists; evolving provision of intellectual access; redundant storage; data transformations; and, for some materials, a commitment to long-term preservation.
 Digital curation is stewardship that provides for the reproducibility and re-use of authentic digital data and other digital assets.
-Development of trustworthy and durable digital repositories; principles of sound metadata creation and capture; use of open standards for file formats and data encoding; and the promotion of information management literacy are all essential to the longevity of digital resources and the success of curation efforts.
+Development of trustworthy and durable digital repositories; principles of sound metadata creation and capture; use of open standards for file formats and data encoding; and the promotion of information management literacy are all essential to the longevity of digital resources and the success of curation efforts.1

-The Research Data Curation Bibliography covers topics such as research data creation, acquisition, metadata, provenance, repositories, management, policies, support services, funding agency requirements, open access, peer review, publication, citation, sharing, reuse, and preservation.
+The Research Data Curation and Management Bibliography covers topics such as research data creation, acquisition, metadata, provenance, repositories, management, policies, support services, funding agency requirements, open access, peer review, publication, citation, sharing, reuse, and preservation.
+It is highly selective in its coverage.

-This bibliography does not cover digital media works (such as MP3 files), editorials, e-mail messages, interviews, letters to the editor, presentation slides or transcripts, unpublished e-prints, or weblog postings.
-Coverage of conference papers and technical reports is very selective.
+The bibliography does not cover conference proceedings, digital media works (such as MP3 files), editorials, e-mail messages, interviews, letters to the editor, presentation slides or transcripts, technical reports. unpublished e-prints, or weblog postings.

-Most sources have been published from January 2009 through December 2018; however, a limited number of earlier key sources are also included.
+Most sources have been published from January 2009 through December 2019; however, a limited number of earlier key sources are also included.
 The bibliography has links to included works.
-Such links, even to publisher versions and versions in disciplinary archives and institutional repositories, are subject to change.
 URLs may alter without warning (or automatic forwarding) or they may disappear altogether.
 Where possible, this bibliography uses Digital Object Identifier System (DOI) URLs.
 DOIs are not rechecked after initial validation.
 Publisher systems may have temporary DOI resolution problems.
+Should a link be dead, try entering it in the Internet Archive Wayback Machine.

-Abstracts are included in this bibliography if a work is under a Creative Commons Attribution License (BY and national/international variations), a Creative Commons public domain dedication (CC0), or a Creative Commons Public Domain Mark and this is clearly indicated in the work (see the "Note on the Inclusion of Abstracts" below for more details).
+Abstracts are included in this bibliography if a work is under a Creative Commons Attribution License (BY and national/international variations), a Creative Commons public domain dedication (CC0), or a Creative Commons Public Domain Mark and this is clearly indicated in the publisher's current webpage for the article.
+Note that a publisher may have changed the licenses for all articles on a journal's website but not have made corresponding license changes in journal's PDF files.
+The license on the current webpage is deemed to be the correct one.
+Since publishers can change licenses in the future, the license indicated for a work in this bibliography may not be the one you find upon retrieval of the work.